yak-toto/yak-server/README.md

 To set up test, please add a MySQL database named `yak_toto_test`.
 It will contain all the records created during unit tests.
 This database is cleaned everytime you run test.
 That's why a different database is created to avoid deleting records you use for your local testing.

-Yak-server is using `pytest` to run tests and can run using `pytest` command into root folder.
+Yak-server is using `pytest` to run tests and can run them using `poetry run pytest` command into root folder.